grafana/agent/docs/flow/config-language/components.md

 ```

 ## Referencing components
-To wire components together, one can use the Exports of one as the Arguments
+To wire components together, one can use the exports of one as the arguments
 to another by using references.
 References can only appear in components.

 For example, here's a component that scrapes Prometheus metrics.
 The `targets`